-a.
+- a.
 Agency Technical Review (ATR) is undertaken to "ensure the quality and credibility of the government's scientific information" in accordance with this circular, and the QM of the responsible MSC.
 (This level of review was previously named "Independent Technical Review" and may be described as such in some referenced guidance.)
-This level of review shall also cover any necessary National Environmental Policy Act (NEPA) documents and other environmental compliance products and any in-kind services provided by local sponsors.
+This level of review shall also cover any necessary National Environmental Policy Act (NEPA) documents and other environmental compliance products and any in-kind services provided by local sponsors. - b.

-b.
 ATR is mandatory for all decision and implementation documents.
 For other work products, a case specific risk-informed decision, as described in paragraph 15 below, shall be made as to whether ATR is appropriate.

-c.
-Management of ATR reviews is dependent upon the phase of work and the reviews are all conducted by professionals outside of the home district.
-ATR teams will be comprised of senior USACE personnel, preferably recognized subject matter experts with the appropriate technical expertise such as regional technical specialists (RTS), and may be supplemented by outside experts as appropriate.
-To assure independence, the leader of the ATR team shall be from outside the home MSC.

-(1) Decision Documents.
+Refer to the Planning SMART Guide for further procedures on reviews of SMART Planning studies (http://planning.usace.army.mil/toolbox/smart.cfm). - c.
+Management of ATR reviews is dependent upon the phase of work, and the reviews are all conducted by professionals outside of the home district.
+ATR teams will be assigned by the appropriate RMO and comprised of senior USACE personnel, preferably recognized subject matter experts with the appropriate technical expertise such as regional technical specialists (RTS), and may be supplemented by outside experts as appropriate.
+To assure independence, the leader of the ATR team shall be from outside the home MSC. - (1) Decision Documents.
 For ATR on decision documents, the RMO generally will be the appropriate Planning Center of Expertise (PCX), e.g. for flood risk management (FRM) decision documents, the FRM PCX would manage the effort.
 For dam or levee safety modification studies, the USACE Risk Management Center (RMC) will be the RMO, in close coordination with the FRM PCX or the Coastal Storm Damage Reduction PCX, as appropriate.

-(a) ATR will be conducted by a qualified team from outside of the home district that is not involved in the day-to-day production of a project/product.

-(b) For decision documents with multiple purposes (or project purposes not clearly aligned with the PCXs), the home MSC should designate a lead PCX to conduct the review after coordinating with each of the relevant Centers.
+See Appendix G for special provisions associated with the Continuing Authorities Program (CAP). - (a) ATR will be conducted by a qualified team from outside of the home district that is not involved in the day-to-day production of the project/product. - (b) For decision documents with multiple purposes (or project purposes not clearly aligned with the PCXs), the home MSC should designate a lead PCX to conduct the review after coordinating with each of the relevant Centers.